Governing Law

 What is Maryland's de minimis threshold?

-Less than 1 metric ton placed on the Maryland market OR less than $2 million in global revenue -- either condition alone grants full exemption.
+Less than 1 ton placed on the Maryland market OR less than $2 million in global revenue (COMAR 26.04.14.02B(14)(a)).
+Either condition alone grants full exemption.
+Maryland says "one ton" without specifying whether it means a metric ton or a short ton.